 Despite the age of the Iran Air’s Jumbo, the landing in Tehran’s newest international airport was surprisingly very smooth but even so, almost everyone clapped when the plane safely landed and that got us worried (clapping means the landing is not smooth most of the time?).

-2 days before the departure has been a kind of marathon run on shopping – there were plenty of new clothes and items needed to be bought and that includes the usual packets of 3-in-1 oats and Maggi Mee (the usual suspects for Malaysians traveling abroad).
+2 days before the departure has been a kind of marathon run on shopping – there were plenty of new clothes and items needed to be bought and that includes the usual packets of 3-in-1 oats and Maggi Mee (the usual suspects for Malaysians travelling abroad).
 As we are expected to experience winter this time around, there was shopping for winter clothes as well.

-The flight that we were taking was a direct flight from KLIA to Tehran with a very aging Boeing 747.
+The flight that we were taking was a direct flight from KLIA to Tehran with a very ageing Boeing 747.
 The flight was not full and we got our seats just nice and right although we did experience delayed departure due to delayed passengers.
 We left almost 50 minutes late from our scheduled departure.

-Iran has been hit with the US led trade embargo and this really shows when one is taking Iran Air – the public announcement system was not working (we hear whispers most of the time), there were traces of aged plane parts (we swear we saw some parts ‘rusting’ away at 12,000 feet), the upper luggage compartment was shaking rather violently during the take off and the seats were old and uncomfortable.
+Iran has been hit with the US-led trade embargo and this really shows when one is taking Iran Air – the public announcement system was not working (we hear whispers most of the time), there were traces of aged plane parts (we swear we saw some parts ‘rusting’ away at 12,000 feet), the upper luggage compartment was shaking rather violently during the takeoff and the seats were old and uncomfortable.

 At one point, we even had our doubts on whether we will reach Tehran in one piece.
 But the pilots were good – they got us through without much incident.

 (The chaos before departure – take a look at the seat covers and mind you that it suppose to be clean ones!)